crazyramirez/CryptoDash_PicoW/README.md

 Download the files from this repository and copy them to the root of your device using your code editor.
 <br><br>
 ## ALL SET
-now you just have to run your code.
+Now you just have to RUN your code.
 <br><br>
 The main file "main.py" includes the code, in just over 200 lines you have everything you need to configure your device's wifi using an Access Point and the simple viewer to display the price of 5 cryptocurrencies adapted to the ili9341 screen.
 <br><br>